 Brainstorming Business Names

-We'll generate business name ideas by brainstorming, so grab a tablet, a pencil and let's begin.
+Grab a tablet, a pencil, and let's begin.

 At the top of the page, write down the product or service you offer.
 Underline it.
 Now below that, write down as many keywords related to your retail business that you can think of.
 The more words, the better.

-If I were starting a maternity store and sold mostly clothing, I would write down Maternity Clothing.
-My keywords may look like; maternity, baby, clothing, pregnancy, breastfeeding ... you get the picture.
+If I were starting a maternity store that sold mostly clothing, I would write down Maternity Clothing.
+My keywords might be maternity, baby, clothing, pregnancy, breastfeeding ... you get the picture.

-Once you run out of keywords, grab a thesaurus or use an online synonym finder to continue searching for keywords.
-The idea here is to find exciting and interesting words you may not normally use.
+Once your vocabulary runs dry, grab a thesaurus or use an online synonym finder to continue searching.
+The idea here is to find thematically related but different, interesting or unusual words that don't immediately come to mind.
 By adding to the list of phrases or words of similar (and even opposite) meanings, your word list will grow exponentially.
-Add these new words to our list of business name ideas.
+So, going back to my maternity store …

-Under the words maternity, pregnancy, baby, etc., I would add these words to my growing list; maternity wear, due dates, new arrivals, mother-to-be, reproduction, babe, precious, bambino, little darling.
+Under the words maternity, pregnancy, baby, etc., I would add these words to my list: maternity wear, due dates, new arrivals, mother-to-be, reproduction, babe, precious, bambino, little darling.

-Stop and think about your business for a moment.
+Now, stop and think about your business for a moment.
 What do you want to accomplish or what is your mission?
-How would you like others to view your business?
+How would you like others to view your enterprise?
 What kind of testimonials would you like to receive from your clients or your customers?
 Now add some of those adverbs and adjectives to the list.